akharrou/QuickDocs/README.md

 >topic
 ```

-> –– the search should be prepend with a right arrow character:
+> –– the search should be prepend with a right arrow character
-> `>`, then followed by the full subject matter word or phrase
+> `>`, followed by the full subject matter word or phrase
 > or abbreviation/acrynom thereof.

 ----------------------------------------------------------------------------------